 According to the Global Peace Index, Iceland is the safest country in the world for the 14th year in a row.
 Iceland is a Nordic nation with a relatively small population of 340,000.
 Iceland has a very low level of crime, which is typically attributed to its high standard of living, small population, strong social attitudes against crime, a high level of trust in their well-trained police force, and a lack of tension between social and economic classes.
 Iceland has no military, and the police do not carry firearms with them (only extendable batons and pepper spray).
 Iceland also has laws in place to guarantee equality, such as legal same-sex marriage and same-sex adoptions, religious freedom, and equal pay for men and women.

 2. New Zealand

-Singapore ranks seventh on the GPI.
-In the same Gallup report from 2018, Singapore residents felt the highest sense of personal security and have positive experiences with law enforcement than any other country.
-Singapore has one of the lowest crime rates in the world, which is due to severe penalties that are issued for even small crimes.
-The government and police strictly control guns and other firearms, so violent and confrontational crime are rare in Singapore.
+Singapore ranks ninth on the GPI for 2022.
+In a Gallup report from 2018, Singapore residents felt the highest sense of personal security and had more positive experiences with law enforcement than did residents of any other country.
+Singapore has one of the lowest crime rates in the world, possibly due to the severe penalties that are issued for even small crimes.
+The government and police strictly control guns and other firearms, and violent and confrontational crimes are rare in Singapore.

 As a city-state, Singapore also ranks as the second-safest city in the world according to the Safe Cities Index from the Economist Intelligence Unit (EIU).
 In 2019, Singapore ranked first for infrastructure security and personal security, second for digital security, and eighth for health security.